FeatherCoin/Feathercoin/README.md

  **Do not merge any commits into this branch**

- **for bugfixes commit to latest release candidate branch**
+ **- for bugfixes commit to latest release candidate branch**

- **for enhancements/new features use new fork/branch**
+ **- for enhancements/new features use new fork/branch**

-To log problems use open an issue and specify the branch name in the headline of the issue
+To report bugs or issues used the github issue tracker and specify in the title area the branch and the problem you want to report